 Remove untracked directories This removes untracked directories too.

-Dry run This just gives the list of files to be deleted, but it does not perform deletion.
+Dry run This just gives the list of files to be deleted, but it does not perform any deletion.

-Submodules This cleans also the submodules recursively.
+Submodules This also cleans submodules recursively.